Defined Benefit (DB) pension policy changes

 • the rules on when surplus assets can be paid out

 • The government is still considering the merits of establishing a government consolidator for DB schemes, which it says would complement commercial consolidators.
-However, it is monitoring how the current market evolves and does not plan to legislate for this at this stage
+However, no decisions have been taken on this and it is continuing to monitor how the market evolves

 What are the next steps?

-• Legislation to introduce a statutory authorisation and supervision regime for commercial DB superfunds is included in the Pension Schemes Bill
+• Legislation to introduce a statutory authorisation and supervision regime for commercial DB superfunds is included in the Pension Schemes Act

-• Further detail is due to be set out in regulations on which the government expects to consult in mid-2026
+• Further detail is due to be set out in regulations on which the government expects to consult in Summer 2026

 • The government has indicated the statutory regime for superfunds and the related Code of Practice will come into force in early 2028